Floorp-Projects/Floorp/devtools/docs/user/page_inspector/index.rst

 Use the Page Inspector to examine and modify the HTML and CSS of a page.

 You can examine pages loaded in the local copy of Firefox or in a remote target such as Firefox for Android.
-See :doc:`remote debugging <../remote_debugging/index>` to learn how to connect the developer tools to a remote target.
+See :doc:`about debugging <../about_colon_debugging/index>` to learn how to connect the developer tools to a remote target.

 User Interface Tour